401(k) Plan Fix-It Guide - The plan failed the 401(k) ADP and ACP nondiscrimination tests.

 An important aspect of performing the ADP and ACP tests is to properly identify the HCEs, who are generally any employee who:

-- Was a 5% owner at any time during the current or prior year (a 5% owner is someone who owns more than 5% of the employer), or
+- Was a 5% owner, directly or by family attribution, at any time during the current or prior year (a 5% owner is someone who owns more than 5% of the employer), or

-Family aggregation rules treat a spouse, child, grandparent or parent of someone who’s a 5% owner, as a 5% owner.
+Family attribution rules treat an employee who is a spouse, child, grandparent or parent of someone who’s a 5% owner, as a 5% owner.
 Each of these individuals is an HCE for the plan year.